-Advisory boards are usually unofficial (i.e. not made up of formalised company directors listed through ASIC or the ACNC).
+Advisory boards are usually unofficial (i.e. not made up of formalised company directors listed with the company through ASIC or the ACNC).
 Therefore advisory board members do not generally have authority to vote on corporate matters, nor carry a legal fiduciary responsibility.
-They are not regulated under the Corporations Act, or in corporate governance codes.
-It’s important to note that the Australian Institute of Company Directors are clear to remind us that “… calling a board that has a governance function an “advisory board” does not preclude its members from their legal duties.”
+They are not directly regulated under the Corporations Act, or in corporate governance codes.
+It’s important to note that the Australian Institute of Company Directors* are clear to remind us that “… calling a board that has a governance function an “advisory board” does not preclude its members from their legal duties.”

 Advisory boards can also be known as corporate advisory boards, business advisory boards, or small business advisory boards.